The ADVANCE Resource & Coordination (ARC) Network

 This 3-4 day convening served as the conference for past, current, and prospective ADVANCE grantees.
 Through workshops, panels, keynotes, symposia, High-5 lightning talks, posters and exhibits, networking events, and sessions with NSF Program Officers, attendees shared new research findings, exchanged resources and ideas, demonstrated effective programs and promising practices, connected with colleagues, formed new collaborations and partnerships, received feedback on new projects, and more.

-In 2023 and 2024 with supplemental funding from the NSF and the Every Page Foundation, the ARC Network was also able to offer a travel grant program to support 151 people in attending the convening, more than 75 percent of whom had never attended before.
+In 2023 and 2024 with supplemental funding from the NSF and the Every Page Foundation (formerly the Kaleta A. Doolin Foundation), the ARC Network was also able to offer a travel grant program to support 151 awardees in attending the convening, more than 75 percent of whom had never attended before.